 For further customization options, please read the Customize Related Posts page.

 To add Related Posts, add a new block either with the in-post block selector or using the block selector in the post toolbar.
 You can add this block anywhere in the post content.

 It is only possible to add one Related Posts block to each post.

 See the Jetpack Blocks page for more detailed information on adding Jetpack blocks.

 After adding the block, you’ll see any relevant posts showing up, otherwise you’ll see a message saying ‘Preview: Not enough related posts found’.

 The Grid View option in the toolbar displays posts side-by-side while the List View displays them horizontally in a list format.

 In the Block sidebar, you can choose to Display thumbnails, Display date, and Display context.

 You can also use the slider to change the number of related posts to display.
-By default, the maximum number to be displayed is 3.
+The maximum number that can be displayed is 6.

 - Related content will not appear unless we think we can show at least 3 good results (to avoid simply cross-linking posts with one another).